MSI Afterburner: How To Download And Use

 If you want to overclock your graphics card and unlock more performance, then the best tool to use is MSI Afterburner.
 Here's a guide on how to use it.

-MSI Afterburner is a popular GPU monitoring and benchmarking tool.
-Fortunately, it is also a piece of software that is easy to download and use.
+MSI Afterburner is a renowned GPU monitoring and benchmarking tool.
+Fortunately, it is also a piece of software that is simple to download and use.
 In addition to monitoring, it can also be a perfect tool for overclocking and underclocking your GPU.

-This means graphics cards from the AIB partners of AMD, NVIDIA, and Intel can use this tool, which includes brands such as EVGA, Gigabyte, MSI, and more.
+This means graphics cards from the AIB partners of AMD, NVIDIA, and Intel can use this device, which includes brands such as EVGA, Gigabyte, MSI, and more.

 Table of ContentsShow